 When I was a wee one, probably 3 or 4 years old, some of my favorite memories were of treats my mom would buy for me and my sisters.
-Goldfish crackers, Dr. Pepper and Fig Newtons were those rare store bought surprises that made a huge impression.
-The latter was my introduction to figs as the small college town of Ames, Iowa lacked in what could be exotic fresh produce back in the day.
+Goldfish crackers, Dr. Pepper, and Fig Newtons were those rare store-bought surprises that made a huge impression.
+The latter was my introduction to figs as the small college town of Ames, Iowa lacked what could be exotic fresh produce back in the day.

-Though those fig cookies are not a favorite anymore, but I love fresh figs and fig jam used in appetizers, like my Fig Gruyere Crostini and these fig pizzas.
+Though those fig cookies are not a favorite anymore, I love fresh figs and fig jam used in appetizers, like in my Fig Gruyere Crostini and these fig pizzas.

-Using prepackages naan bread, an Indian flatbread, for the crusts make these fig appetizers a snap to prepare.
-The key for delicious toppings involves adding a variety of textures and flavors that complement each other: something sweet, something creamy, something salty and something savory.
+Using prepackaged naan bread, an Indian flatbread, for the crusts makes these fig appetizers a snap to prepare.
+The key to delicious toppings involves adding a variety of textures and flavors that complement each other: something sweet, something creamy, something salty, and something savory.
 I’ve got you covered with all of those with these multifaceted fig pizzas!

 - The sweet component is sliced figs and a drizzle of aged balsamic vinegar.
-Dried figs or fig jam would also give the sweetness if fresh figs aren’t available or they’re subpar.
+Dried figs or fig jam would also provide sweetness if fresh figs aren’t available or they’re subpar.
 My first fig purchase this fall was less than ideal.

-- Goat cheese provides the creamy element.
+- Goat cheese provides a creamy element.
 Blue cheese or Cambozola (a cross between a triple creme cheese and gorgonzola) would be lovely if you’re not a goat cheese fan.

-- Strips of prosciutto incorporate both salty and savory.
+- Strips of prosciutto incorporate both salty and savory flavors.
 Crumbled bacon is a crunchy substitute or you could certainly go meatless.

 - Caramelized onions are an amazingly delicious ingredient.
-If you don’t like the bite of raw onions, you still may become an onion fan after tasting these slow cooked slices.
-I had just make a batch of French onion soup and couldn’t help but swoon as I stirred and sampled these onions cooked in butter and oil.
+If you don’t like the bite of raw onions, you still may become an onion fan after tasting these slow-cooked slices.
+I had just made a batch of French onion soup and couldn’t help but swoon as I stirred and sampled these onions cooked in butter and oil.
 I just couldn’t resist making a smaller batch to strew across these fig pizzas!

 - Fig Jam and Brie Crostini Appetizer from Creative Culinary